Punch the Clock: Retrospective appraisal

 Costello's biographers have given mixed reactions to Punch the Clock.
 Writing positively, Clayton-Lea says that while it lacked "the sultry, sleazy sophistication" of Imperial Bedroom, its music stood out as "bright" as Armed Forces.
 He ultimately declares it "another stylistic triumph from a pop star who wasn't all that popular".
-Hinton, who titled his 1999 biography of the artist after "Let Them All Talk", is more negative, calling the album's sound dated in the CD age, finding that "the album sounds unpleasantly squashed, and never quite loud enough, no matter what volume you play it at."
+Hinton, who titled his 1999 biography of Costello after "Let Them All Talk", is more negative, calling the album's sound dated in the CD age, finding that "the album sounds unpleasantly squashed, and never quite loud enough, no matter what volume you play it at."
 Thomson recognises the record's unified sound, but believes it was "thin contrived".
 He also disliked the sidelining of the Attractions and felt Afrodiziak and the TKO Horns displayed "very little subtlety" in the final mix.
 Thomson and Gouldstone agree that too many songs lack the "craft" and "intensity", respectively, of Costello's previous works and were ultimately not up to the artist's standards.

 Gouldstone and Perone criticise some of the lyrics as "too abstract and uninvolving" and "surface level", respectively.
 Although the former disregards all of the melodies aside from "Shipbuilding" (which was written by Langer), the latter found it more memorable overall than Goodbye Cruel World.
 When not compared to other works, however, Gouldstone recognizes Punch the Clock as "a varied, provocative and punchy collection of well-above-average songs".
 Perone, who deems the album "accessible, but not particularly deep", observes that the album's lyrical themes of narrators acknowledging their shortcomings and accepting responsibility for their actions were expanded upon in Goodbye Cruel World.